CoServ Electric Board Director Elections

 William Kollar

-A video was then played of Company employees Austin Clayton, Angela Rickman, Ben Smith, Sherry Floyd and Rossi Delane singing the national anthem.
+A video was then played of Company employee Ben Smith singing the national anthem.

 Mr. Adair, as Secretary of the Company, certified that official notice of the meeting was delivered in a timely manner in accordance with the Company’s bylaws.

-Mrs. Sheffield thanked those who viewed the meeting and adjourned the meeting at 1:18 p.m., CT.
+Mrs. Sheffield thanked those who viewed the meeting on the Company’s website and adjourned the meeting at 1:17 p.m., CT.

 Voting FAQ